Chicanos Por La Causa, Inc.

 at Chicanos Por La Causa, Inc.

-The Teacher Assistant functions as a partner in planning and implementing the classroom-learning environment to promote school readiness by preparing children and families for school success and life success as it relates to this position.
-The Teacher Assistant assists and partners with the Teacher in providing high quality developmentally appropriate care and education for children age 3-5 in a center based classroom in the CPLCECD Program.
-In partnership and guidance from the teacher the teacher assistant participates as part of a center based inter-disciplinary team to support the child in all areas of development while providing education, disabilities, health, and social service support to families.
-Abide by all state and federal regulations that apply to care and education of young children including the revised Head Start Program Performance Standards (issued 9/1/2016), Head Start Act (12/7/2007), and CPLC ECD Content Area Plans and Procedures.
+The Preschool Teacher is responsible to promote school readiness by preparing children and families for school success and life success as it relates to this position.
+To provide high quality developmentally appropriate care and education for children age 3-5 in a center based classroom in the CPLC ECD Program.
+Work as part of a center based inter-disciplinary team to support the child in all areas of development while providing education, disabilities, health and social service support to families.
+Abide by all state and federal regulations that apply to care and education of young children including the revised Head Start Program Performance Standards (issued 9/1/2016), Head Start Act (12/7/2007), Arizona Department of Health Services Bureau of Child Care Licensing, Office of Head Start Initiatives and ECD Content Area Plans and Procedures.
 Actively supervise children by sight and sound at all times and in all environments.
 Maintain all health and safety regulations to create an optimum learning environment.
 Facilitate health practices to keep children safe in the school bus, outdoor and indoor environments.

 Center-based teachers, teacher assistants and family child care providers are expected to demonstrate competency to provide effective nurturing teacher-child interactions, plan and implement learning experiences that ensure effective curriculum implementation and use of assessment and promote children’s progress across the standards described in the Head Start Learning Outcomes Framework: Ages Birth to Five and applicable state early learning and development standards, including for children with disabilities and dual language learners.

 Program Management: Demonstrate awareness and sensitivity to cultural issues and community practices of low income and at risk families, including dual language speakers.
 Implement Office of Head Start initiatives.
-Assist in providing task based training mentoring/modeling to substitutes and volunteers.
+Provide task based training mentoring/modeling to teacher assistants, new co-teachers, substitutes and volunteers.
 Attend designated program and center meetings.
 Assist and participate in parent involvement activities.
 Perform other duties as requested by immediate supervisor necessary to fulfill the goals and objectives of CPLC ECD.
 Maintain and keep current all necessary and required certifications.

-Assess Development and Learning: Using designated research based assessment tools, record, analyze and asses child development and learning information in accordance with assessment guidance directions provided by authors of the tools used.
-Support teacher to implement the assessment systems.
+Assess Development and Learning: Using designated research based assessment tools to administer, record, analyze and assess child development and learning information in accordance with assessment guidance directions provided by authors of the tools used.
+Implement the assessment systems.
 Maintain daily documentation and assessment results, input assessment data into designated electronic record-keeping systems.
+Conduct Parent/Teacher conferences and Home Visits.
+Administer developmental screening assessment used by the program and enter data into designated electronic records.

 Ongoing Social, Emotional and Physical Care: Develop and nurture trust based partnership relationships with parent and children regarding supporting the developing children in your care.
 Respond quickly to child’s needs.
 Immediately care for child’s personal hygiene needs such as; toileting support, cleaning, feeding, and changing soiled or wet clothing/diapers.
 Engage children in vocabulary building conversation during routine care.
-Assist in Child and Adult Care Food Program (CACFP) duties such as implanting CACFP Family style meal service during daily meals, sit and eat CACFP meals with children engage in vocabulary building conversation with children.
-Support teacher in following: log temperatures and document Point of Meal Service, classroom nutrition activities, I am Moving, I am Learning (IMIL) activities in the classroom daily.
+Assist in Child and Adult Care Food Program (CACFP) duties such as implementing CACFP Family style meal service during daily meals, sit and eat CACFP with children engage in vocabulary building conversation with children.
+Log temperatures and document Point of Meal Service.
+Develop and implement classroom nutrition activities.
+Implement I am Moving, I am Learning (IMIL) activities in the classroom daily.

-Home School Connections: Assist teacher to develop and implement Weekly Home School Connection activities.
-Assist teacher to provide parent with information and resources to assist them in supporting program school readiness goals, child development goal and curricula learning experiences for the child and parent.
+Home School Connections: Develop and implement Weekly Home School Connection activities.
+Provide parent with information and resources to assist them in supporting program school readiness goals, child development goal and curricula learning experiences for the child and parent.

 Ongoing Monitoring: Engage in ongoing monitoring per program procedures.
 Ongoing Monitoring is inclusive of all aspects of program service delivery.
-Follow teacher guidance to analyze all data from program systems to support high quality delivery program educational services.
+Analyze all data from program systems to support high quality delivery program educational services.
 Engage in program case management: communicate, plan, and participate in center based case management.
 Communicate concerns to Center Service Manager.
-Assist teacher to monitor and analyze child development and school readiness progress use data to inform planning and service delivery.
+Monitor and analyze child development and school readiness progress use data to inform planning and service delivery.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The employee frequently is required to sit and use hands along with fingers, to handle or feel.
 The employee is occasionally required to stand, walk, reach with hands and arms, climb or balance, and stoop, kneel, bending at the waist crouch or crawl.
 The employee must frequently lift and/or move up to 40 pounds.
 Specific vision abilities required by this job include close vision.

 Must have dependable transportation and able to travel (in state/out of state).
-Applicants must have the ability to communicate clearly and effectively both verbally and in writing.
+Applicant must demonstrate the ability to communicate clearly and effectively both verbally and in writing.

 Employee will be expected to participate in continuous learning, competency building and maintenance of competency skills.
 Ongoing professional development as identified in Head Start Act (12/7/2007) and Head Start Performance Standards (issued 9/1/2016) is required.